 The reason we exist is:

 The CAMC meets the second Wednesday of March, April, and October at 7:30 pm at the Kerry Wood Nature Centre.
-The first portion of the meeting will consist of introductions and a short summary of club business followed by a break to allow socializing and trip sign-up / coordination.
+The first portion of the meeting will consist of introductions and a short summary of club business followed by discussions from trip coordinators of the upcoming trips.
+Snacks are provided to allow for socializing amongst members.
 The final portion of the meeting is for a guest speaker and usually includes a slide show or other type of presentation.
 Club meetings are open to the public however to participate in a Club trip you must be a member.

 The CAMC periodically offers or coordinates courses and/or workshops for our members on a variety of topics, from map and compass use and beginner backpacking, to backcountry cooking .
 Members may request courses on topic of their choice.
 Specific course details will be provided at the meetings and on the CAMC website.
 All courses depend on interest and availability.